thevirtuoso1973/COMP0016-Team26-Project-Site/content/ui-design/_index.md

 ### Design Changes
 The design of the app has changed since making the UI figma, technically and visually.

- As we became more familiar with the requirements, we added a series of introduction pages as this suited our need for gathering setup information and introducting the user to NudgeMe.
+Once we had become more familiar with the requirements, we added a series of introduction pages as this suited our need for gathering setup information and introducting the user to NudgeMe.

 <img width="800" alt="Screenshot 2021-03-14 at 18 00 20" src="https://user-images.githubusercontent.com/55795994/111079053-27390d80-84f0-11eb-8fbe-743629e6c6f3.png">